Matthew Platkin

-Matthew J. Platkin (born 1986 or 1987) is an American attorney serving as the attorney general of New Jersey since 2022.
+Matthew J. Platkin (born October 13, 1986) is an American attorney who served as the attorney general of New Jersey from 2022 to 2026.

 Early life and career

 A resident of Montclair, New Jersey, Platkin was raised in Florham Park, New Jersey, and Morristown, New Jersey.
 He attended Madison High School, earned his undergraduate degree from Stanford University, and earned a Juris Doctor from Stanford Law School.
 He started his career with the Brookings Institution, advising Congress on economic recovery after the 2008 financial crisis.
 Following graduation from law school, he practiced law at Debevoise & Plimpton.

 Platkin served as chief counsel to Governor Phil Murphy from January 2018 to October 2020.
 During the COVID-19 pandemic, he drafted executive orders and workforce policies for state government employees.
 He took a leave during January 2020 to serve as Senator Cory Booker's special counsel during the first impeachment of Donald Trump.
 After leaving the government, Platkin joined Lowenstein Sandler as Partner in the white collar and business litigation groups.
 Platkin is Jewish.